The Future of Data Modeling in Power BI with Fabric and AI Integration

 How Does the Future of Microsoft Fabric + AI Integration for Power BI Data Modeling Look Like?

 Microsoft Fabric brings different data tools under one roof.
 This makes it simple for teams to find and use the information they need.
 AI integration takes this further by adding a layer of intelligence to everything.
-The AI can clean up messy data, find connections between disparate pieces of information, and point out things that matter most.
 This means anyone can create professional Power BI reports without requiring special training or experience.

-Looking ahead, this combination will keep getting smarter.
-The AI will learn to understand what kind of information users need before they even ask for it.
-It will handle boring tasks on its own, so that Power BI users can focus on more important work.
+Looking ahead, Power BI will keep getting smarter.
+Its integration with Fabric and AI will allow it to understand what kind of information users need before they even ask for it.
+It will handle boring tasks on its own, so that users can focus on more important work.
 This means companies will save time and make fewer mistakes when dealing with their data.

 Dimension Current State Future with Fabric + AI